anvilproject/anvil-portal/content/learn/data-submitters/select-a-data-model.md

 - **Survey** - Data collected from surveying study subjects (Example: CSER).

 - **Family longitudinal** -  Data collected for multiple families for multiple generations (Example: AMISH).

+>If your data does not fall into one of the above categories, please reach out to the AnVIL Team (help@lists.anvilproject.org).

 ### Required Phenotypic Data
 To ensure cross-study functionality on AnVIL, dataset categories have the following requirements.